westwardharbor0/goTraceroutePinger/README.md

 # goTraceroutePinger
-utility to ping all points on the route to target so far tested only on `debian` and `MacOS`
+utility to ping all points on the route to target <br>
+so far tested only on `debian` and `MacOS`

 # Run locally